LostArtefacts/TRX/docs/06-lua/2-reference/3-LARA.md

     Read-only - if Lara is currently in an extra anim state, returns the relative animation number of the `O_LARA_EXTRA` object.
     Otherwise, returns -1.

+## Mesh constants

+- `trx.lara.mesh.hips`
+    An index to Lara's hips mesh.
+- `trx.lara.mesh.thigh_l`
+    An index to Lara's left thigh mesh.
+- `trx.lara.mesh.calf_l`
+    An index to Lara's left calf mesh.
+- `trx.lara.mesh.foot_l`
+    An index to Lara's left foot mesh.
+- `trx.lara.mesh.thigh_r`
+    An index to Lara's right thigh mesh.
+- `trx.lara.mesh.calf_r`
+    An index to Lara's right calf mesh.
+- `trx.lara.mesh.foot_r`
+    An index to Lara's right foot mesh.
+- `trx.lara.mesh.torso`
+    An index to Lara's torso mesh.
+- `trx.lara.mesh.uarm_r`
+    An index to Lara's upper right arm mesh.
+- `trx.lara.mesh.larm_r`
+    An index to Lara's lower right arm mesh.
+- `trx.lara.mesh.hand_r`
+    An index to Lara's right hand mesh.
+- `trx.lara.mesh.uarm_l`
+    An index to Lara's upper left arm mesh.
+- `trx.lara.mesh.larm_l`
+    An index to Lara's lower left arm mesh.
+- `trx.lara.mesh.hand_l`
+    An index to Lara's left hand mesh.
+- `trx.lara.mesh.head`
+    An index to Lara's head mesh.

+## Extra mesh constants

+- `trx.lara.extra_mesh.dagger_hand`
+    An index to the dagger mesh used when Lara retrieves it from the dragon and when inspecting it at home.
+- `trx.lara.extra_mesh.dagger_hips`
+    An index to the dagger mesh that sits on Lara's hips during Home Sweet Home.
+- `trx.lara.extra_mesh.oar`
+    An index to the oar mesh used when Lara is in the kayak.
+- `trx.lara.extra_mesh.spanner`
+    An index to the spanner mesh used when Lara is in the minecart.
+- `trx.lara.extra_mesh.drink_can`
+    An index to the drink can mesh used in the High Security Compound cutscene.